m-dunbar/terraform_integration_templates/terraform/aws/environment/dev/01.saml/README.md

 The AWS SAML 2.0 provider connects back to the Auth0 IdP, and is the foundation for implementing Role Based Access Control (RBAC).

 This is what allows the use of the Trust Authority to determine which Auth0 users may assume which roles.

+---

+© 2025 Matthew Dunbar
+(See LICENSE for details.)